mohammedsaqlainattar/Serious-SQL-Apprenticeship/README.md

 Serious SQL is a virtual data internship/apprenticeship program by **Danny Ma** ([LinkedIn](https://www.linkedin.com/in/datawithdanny/)).
 You can find the course [here](https://www.datawithdanny.com/courses/serious-sql).

+I'm using **Docker** as the containerization platform to setup my computing environment and all the databases are stored here.

-I'm using **PostgreSQL** for all excercises and projects in this repository.
+I'm also using **PostgreSQL** as the SQL flavour for all excercises and projects in this repository.